isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

    >
    >`trackSessionEnd` marks the end of a media tracking session.
 If the session was successfully watched to completion, where the user watched the content until the end, ensure that `trackComplete` is called before `trackSessionEnd`.
 Any other `track*` API call is ignored after `trackSessionEnd`, except for `trackSessionStart` for a new media tracking session.

-1. **Track all possible pause scenarios - ** Identify the event from the media player for media pause and call `trackPause`:
+1. **Track all possible pause scenarios**

+    Identify the event from the media player for media pause and call `trackPause`:

    ```java
    public void onVideoPause(Observable observable, Object data) {